BA(Hons) Fine Art

 Why UWE Bristol?

-Choose from two pathways - Fine Art or Art and Visual Culture.
+Choose from two pathways - Fine Art or Art and Writing.

 - Fine Art develops your practice in areas such as painting, sculpture, installation, performance, video and digital media.

 All our staff are active practitioners, with the conceptual, technical and professional skills to support a wide variety of approaches.

 Our City Campus is a creative powerhouse.
 It spans across Bristol, and is made up of Bower Ashton plus renowned contemporary arts centres Spike Island, Arnolfini and Watershed.